 (Note: The same basic cost reporting models will be used for all FP6 instruments that are implemented through grants to the budget or grants for integration.
 This will generate a significant simplification for contractors when compared to FP5, where different instruments sometimes used fundamentally different cost methodologies.)

 3.5.
-Maximum rates of Community support
+Rates of Community support

-For full cost participants (FC and FCF), the maximum reimbursement for each of the three types of activities described above (see sections 2.1 to 2.3) will be:
+For full cost participants, the maximum reimbursement for each of the two types of activities described above (see sections 2.1-2.3) will be: